 To give another example, think of being part of a difficult meeting where the parent is very negative about the care offered by a professional, and this was conveyed in front of others highlighting supposed flaws and shortcomings.
 Or basically, telling all the other people in the room that one clinician is either no good at their job, or is completely wrong in what they are saying.
 At the same time, other professionals are seen as competent and understanding.
 Basically, they can do no wrong.
 There is no acknowledgement or recognition that we all have strengths and weaknesses.

 In these situations, it’s important to hold onto these feelings.
 They tell a story, and working with children and families, it can reflect something about the child’s parenting or relationship experience.
 Splitting can replicate relationship patterns and dynamics, with the threat being about people coming together.
 It’s also important not to take such experiences as a personal attack, although they can feel very personal and condescending.
 Instead, try and hold on the experience and use it in your understanding of what might be going on.

 With good practice comes open communication.
 We should be able to come together and share our thoughts and perspectives in order to form a comprehensive understanding of the mental health concerns presented.
-The service user should always be included in this and have involvement.
+The service user should always be included in this.
 Their voice is the most important.
 Sometimes this integration is easier said than done.
 People can get split into different roles like good and bad, helpful and useless, brilliant/knowledgable and incompetent.
 A dichotomy can develop within the system, which ultimately proves unhelpful for the service user.

 It’s important to say too that this isn’t being consciously done.
 People aren’t going around thinking about locating unfavourable emotions in others.
 It’s a way of coping, particularly in those whose emotional development may have been compromised.
 Don’t get me wrong, we all do it to some extent.
 We all project our feelings at times.